hwaleh/hwaleh.github.io/index.md

 # <u>About Me</u>

 Hi, my name is Haaris Waleh.
 I am a Computer Scientist, and recent graduate from UCSD.
-I specialize in Machine Learning and Artificial Intelligence, but I am also fascinated by Cybersecurity, Data Science, and Mathematics.
+I specialize in Machine Learning and Artificial Intelligence, but I am also fascinated by Data Science, Physics, and Mathematics.
 I hope to use my skills and knowledge to make technology and innovations that can benefit others.

 <br><br>